leersmathieu/ImmoEliza-API/README.md

 Normally, the first step would be to take a cleaned dataset and iron it to match our needs.

-But we preferred to start again from the uncleaned dataset to redo the cleaning from the beginning, this time directly for our prediction model.
+But I preferred to start again from the uncleaned dataset to redo the cleaning from the beginning, this time directly for our prediction model.
-Since there are two usable raw datasets, we are going to exchange our data with another group and choose the most optimized one for our project.
+Since there are two usable raw datasets, i'm going to exchange my data with another group and choose the most optimized one for our project.

-We must therefore recover and clean the previously scrapped "ImmoCollect" dataset and compare its values with those of our colleague to then choose the most reliable one for our predictions.
+I must therefore recover and clean the previously scrapped "ImmoCollect" dataset and compare its values with those of our colleague to then choose the most reliable one for our predictions.

 ### 2. Prediction model

 Using the cleaned data it will be necessary to create a price prediction model based on the relevant features.

 ### 3. Making API

-I will certainly start from the challenge-flask-api to initialize the API it will only remain to link it to our prediction model.
+I will certainly start from the [challenge-flask-api](https://github.com/leersmathieu/challenge-flask-api)  to initialize the API it will only remain to link it to our prediction model.

 ### 4. Deployment